goombalab/goombalab.github.io/_posts/2025-07-06-improving-length-generalization.md

 </div>

 <div style="text-align: justify; margin-bottom: 1em;">
 Previously, the issue with recurrent models was their performance: on short sequences they were less capable than Transformers.
 But recent architecture breakthroughs have improved the performance of recurrent models and brought them on par with Transformers, to the point that they are currently used in several industry applications like audio modeling <d-cite key="goel2024sonic"></d-cite> or code completion <d-cite key="mistral2024codestral"></d-cite>.
-However, several recent works have found out that <em>recurrent models still fall short</em>: they might have comparable performance to Transformers, but in many cases <strong>they perform very poorly on long sequences.</strong>
+However, several recent works have found out that <em>recurrent models still fall short</em>: they might have comparable performance to Transformers, <strong> but in many cases they struggle to generalize past the training length.</strong>
 </div>